-HUM 101 Elementary Spanish 1 (2 units)
+HUM101 Elementary Spanish 1 (2 units)

 This course is an introduction to formal and informal Spanish as written and spoken in Mexico.
 Emphasis will be placed on developing a basic vocabulary, including words related to Christianity and the Bible, and correct grammar and syntax.
 The student will receive practice in pronunciation, translation of written passages between Spanish and English, and basic conversational skills.
-Prerequisites: Written Communications I or equivalent (may be taken concurrently).
+Prerequisites: ENG100 College Composition with Lab or ENG101 College Composition

-HUM 102 Elementary Spanish 2 (2 units)
+HUM102 Elementary Spanish 2 (2 units)

 This course is a continuation of Elementary Spanish I. Emphasis will be placed on the further development of vocabulary, including words related to Christianity and the Bible, and correct grammar and syntax.
 The student will receive further practice in pronunciation, translation of written passages between Spanish and English, conversational skills, and translation of oral sermons and speeches.

-Prerequisites: Elementary Spanish I.
+Prerequisites: HUM101 Elementary Spanish

-HUM 104 American Sign Language 1 (1 units)
+HUM104 American Sign Language 1 (2 units)